-Laredo Theater Guild International (LTGI), in cooperation with Laredo Community College and sponsored by the International Bank of Commerce, will present Bless Me, Ultima, Rudolfo Anaya’s own stage adaptation of his classic novel, February 24 – March 1 at the Guadalupe and Lilia Martinez Fine Arts Center at LCC.
+Laredo Theater Guild International (LTGI), in cooperation with Laredo Community College and sponsored by the D.D.
+Hachar Charitable Trust, the International Bank of Commerce, and the Texas Commission on the Arts, will present Bless Me, Ultima, Rudolfo Anaya’s own stage adaptation of his classic novel, February 24 – March 1 at the Guadalupe and Lilia Martinez Fine Arts Center at LCC.
 This is the fourth annual production in LTGI’s Class On Stage series, with daytime performances February 24 and 25 for LISD students and February 26 for UISD students, in addition to the regular evening performances February 27 and 28 and the matinee Sunday March 1.

 Directed by Vernon Carroll (The Crucible, Hairspray, The Tragedy of Macbeth) and produced by John Maxstadt, Bless Me, Ultima is the story of Antonio Márez y Luna’s mystical coming of age in rural New Mexico in the 1940s, under the guidance and protection of the curandera, Ultima.
 The novel is Anaya’s best-known work, critically acclaimed and widely read in and out of the classroom.
 It won the Premio Quinto Sol award in 2008 and was one of twelve classic American novels selected for The Big Read.